 ARMY BUGLERS of the Sixth Corps Area commanded by Major General J. M. Cummins are competing in a bugling contest conducted by WMAQ, Chicago, which ends Nov.
-2 when the winners of local camp contests will appear on the station's half-hour broadcast of the finals.
-Winner will receive an engraved bugle from YBC ceive an engraved bugle from NBC.
+2 when the winners of local camp contests will appear on the station's half-hour broadcast of the finals, Winner will re-ceive an engraved bugle from NBC.